 One of the simplest ways to make any room welcoming is to add pillows–they invite guests to make themselves comfortable and stay a while.
 I’ll admit that I have a bit of a pillow obsession!
 However, most of my pillows are actually down inserts and pillow covers.
-These are much cheaper and easier to store, so at least my habit isn’t taking up all of our closet space 😉 For our fall living room, I decided to stick to mostly neutrals but brought in the warmth of the season with a few leather and velvet covers, as well as cozy blankets.
+These are much cheaper and easier to store, so at least my habit isn’t taking up all of our closet space 😉 For our neutral boho living room, I decided to stick to mostly cream, white, and tan, but brought in the warmth of the season with a few leather and velvet covers, as well as cozy blankets.
 I’m loving modern boho style recently, and a combination of textures, geometric patterns and pompoms/tassels helps create that look.

 For additional warmth and texture, I incorporated a large hammered gold vase, a chunky basket, and a woven hat.
 This year I’m finding that basic pieces such as these can add just as much character as many little decor accents.
 I think my style is leaning towards the simpler side as I find myself using fewer outright seasonal pieces, like pumpkins, and more of what I already have.
 Of course, that is just my personal taste!
 Pumpkin explosions are also wonderful 🙂

 I’ve so enjoyed decorating for fall this year.
-After nine months of not feeling great during my pregnancy (and honestly longer, since our miscarriage last May), I am just so thankful to feel relatively good and “like myself.”
+After nine months of not feeling great during my pregnancy I am just so thankful to feel relatively good and “like myself.”
 Sure, we are still barely sleeping some nights, but I’m so glad to have this sweet girlie on the outside 😉

-Thank you for stopping by the blog, friend!
+Thank you for stopping by to see our neutral boho living room, friend!
 If you are interested in more fall decor, you can find all of my fall posts here!
 I would love to see your decor and projects too, so leave a comment below.